Sorting fact, disinformation after Russian attack on Ukraine

 — The air bombing of an electrical plant in Tripilya, about 40 kms (25 miles) south of Kyiv, in roughly the same area where the Ukrainian military plane was reported to have crashed earlier (Ukrainian president’s office)

-— Russian military says it destroyed 74 Ukrainian military facilities, including 11 air bases (Russia’s Defense Ministry)
+— Russian military says it destroyed 83 Ukrainian military facilities and confirmed that its forces have moved into Ukraine from Crimea.
+(Russia’s Defense Ministry)

 Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine